gilbertgede/idetc-2013-paper/README.md

             * http://numfocus.org/projects-2/software-distributions/
     * How do I learn to use it?
         * SymPy Docs for sympy.physics.mechanics
-        * PyDy.org for start to finish problems (and accompanying pydy_examples git repo)
+        * PyDy.org for start to finish problems (and accompanying pydyexamples git repo)
     * What is it made of (modules, classes, and functions)?
         * SymPy basics that it uses??
 Just a sentence or two. cite Sympy for more info.
         * list or simple figure